Atharvgupta1/INFY-Stock-Analysis-Prediction/README.md

 ---

-## ⚠️ Conclusion

-This project analyzed Infosys (INFY.NS) stock data and attempted to predict next-day price direction using basic technical indicators.
-The model achieved accuracy close to random guessing (~50–55%), indicating that these features fail to capture meaningful predictive patterns.
-This highlights the limitation of relying solely on historical price-based indicators for short-term stock direction prediction.

 ## 🔍 Key Insights

 * Moving averages (MA10, MA50) are highly correlated with price levels but offer little value in predicting future direction, as they are lagging indicators.